Explore Mount Kaukau: The Ultimate Day Hike in Wellington

 Safety and Tips

-Although the trail is predominantly uphill, the incline is manageable and features benches for resting.
-Plan for a hike that typically takes 1-2 hours, allowing extra time for breaks or to soak in the stunning views.
+Though the trail is mostly uphill, the incline is manageable, with benches for resting.
+Plan for a 1-2 hour hike, factoring in time for breaks to enjoy the scenic views.

 Frequently Asked Questions